 When you are involved in an accident as a pedestrian, you are likely going to suffer serious injuries.
 Pedestrians generally have very little protection from harm when it comes to a collision with a car or other vehicle.
 A pedestrian accident can easily turn your life upside down and make it incredibly challenging to get things back to normal.

 If you suffered an injury because of the negligence of another party, you could be entitled to collect compensation.
 At Miller, Dawson, Sigal & Ward, we are ready to help you recover the money you need and deserve.
-Contact a North Charleston pedestrian accident lawyer today to learn more about your rights and legal options with a free case evaluation.
+Contact a North Charleston personal injury lawyer today to learn more about your rights and legal options with a free case evaluation.

 Financial Compensation You Can Pursue After a Pedestrian Accident